 6. Referring questions about hearing loss etc. to medical assessment panel

-If permitted by section 145A to do so, an arbitrator may refer a question that arises under section 24A or 31E regarding audiometric testing or hearing loss, including whether or to what extent hearing loss is noise induced hearing loss, for determination by a medical assessment panel.
+If section 145A so permits, a question that arises under section 24A or 31E regarding audiometric testing or hearing loss, including whether or to what extent hearing loss is noise induced hearing loss, may be referred for determination by a medical assessment panel.

 [Clause 6 inserted by No. 42 of 2004 s.
-144(2).]
+144(2); amended by No. 31 of 2011 s.
+73.]

 7. Re-test of person’s hearing